MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/frame-rate-limited-to-30-fps.md

 This article describes a workaround for independent software vendors (ISVs) of remote display protocols to change the frame rate limit in a remote session.

-_Applies to:_ &nbsp; Windows 10 - all editions, Windows Server 2012 R2
+_Applies to:_ &nbsp; Windows 10 - all editions, Windows 11 - all editions, Windows Server 2012 R2
 _Original KB number:_ &nbsp; 2885213

 ## Workaround